Skip to main content

 How do I file a police report for a car accident in Folsom?

 In Folsom, you can file a police report by calling 911 at the accident scene, visiting the local police station within 24 hours, or filing online through the Folsom Police Department website if available.
 For accidents on county roads or highways, you may need to contact the Sacramento County Sheriff's Department or California Highway Patrol (CHP).
+A Folsom reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+If the issue remains unclear, compare the dispatch note with the care-continuity plan before giving a statement or accepting a quick offer.

 What if the other driver in my Folsom accident doesn't have insurance?

 If you're hit by an uninsured driver in Folsom, you may still have options: 1) File a claim under your own uninsured motorist (UM) coverage, 2) Pursue a personal lawsuit against the at-fault driver, 3) Check if other parties share liability.
 California has one of the highest uninsured driver rates in the nation, making UM coverage essential.
+If the facts involve fault and documentation, SR-65, or treatment near Mercy Hospital of Folsom, organize the record source before turning the answer into a settlement expectation.
+If the issue remains unclear, compare the maintenance ticket with the scene-reconstruction prompt before giving a statement or accepting a quick offer.

 Compensation & Settlements